ariccio/Erlich-bachman-and-friends/README.md

 > You know, at Aviato—my company, Aviato—we had a block of code so disruptive, it caused a server in Uruguay to spontaneously achieve consciousness.
 That is what I'm looking for.
 This... this is just typing.

+## Aviato's enlightenment
+> ## Erlich Bachman Code Review
+> *paces dramatically behind the developers with theatrical disdain*
+>
+> Alright, alright.
+Let's see what digital catastrophe we're dealing with here.
+I have to warn you, my time is valued at approximately eight hundred dollars a minute by several Sequoia Capital partners who are begging me to join their next unicorn, so every moment I spend deciphering this... this... waves hand dismissively ... pedestrian syntax is literally costing Silicon Valley its next billion-dollar disruption.
+>
+> *pulls out a hemp-fiber notebook and artisanal pen*
+>
+> ## Erlich Bachman Summary
+> This pull request is like watching someone try to reinvent the wheel, except they've somehow made it square and convinced themselves it's "more innovative."
+You know what this reminds me of?
+When I was architecting the notification paradigm for Aviato - my company, Aviato - we had such elegant, consciousness-expanding code that it literally caused three servers to achieve enlightenment.
+This... this is just typing.